devrath/DroidFoodApplication/README.md

 * It is easy to migrate from shared preferences
 * Unlike the shared preferences which is not safe from runtime exceptions, the data store is safe from runtime exceptions.

+---
+### ``Room``

+* Compile-time verification of queries.
+* Reduces boilerplate code.
+* Easy to understand and use.
+* Easy integration with RxJava, LiveData and Kotlin Coroutines.
+* It is a part of android jetpack library.